You will want to inform your employer about your breastfeeding plan and discuss any preparations that need to be made...

 ‘Arrangements should be made for employees who are breastfeeding to have breaks of 30 minutes twice per day for breastfeeding or expressing milk each working day for the first six months of the child’s life.’

-The ways in which your company will benefit from this:
+How your company will benefit from this:

-Knowing that my child is receiving my breast milk while I am at work, will put my mind at ease and allow me to be more attentive.
+Knowing that my child is receiving my breastmilk while I am at work, will put my mind at ease and allow me to be more attentive.

 I would love to meet with you before I go on maternity leave to discuss these matters so that things will run with ease when I return to work.

 I take pride in my work and will continue to meet the highest of standards.
-Thank you for your willingness to assist all the other nursing mothers and me.

 Thank you in advance for your consideration in this matter.